 I have been teaching children for over a decade in many settings — schools, community centers, youth employment programs, camps and one on one — and have found that sewing is a craft that offers meaningful learning to young people across many ages and backgrounds.

 Long before STEAM was a thing in education, sewing was pastime that allowed young people to have fun energizing their artistic side while making things they can actually wear and use.
-Kids are excited to make things, especially items they can wear and use.
-It gets them off their screens, working with their hands and socializing with others who share their interests in the craft.
+I find that kids continue to be excited about the craft today; it gets them off their screens, working with their hands and socializing with others who share their interests.

 Kids Afterschool Classes